tandt53/hashnode-posts/test-automation-architecture.md

 ignorePost: false
 ---

-As an automation test engineer, you might have confused what a good scenario is, how well our automation test are organized? or just asking yourself where should the line/method/module should be placed?
-This post will disclose a clear view for you about architecture of automation test.
+As an automation test engineer, you might have wondered what a good scenario is and how well our automation tests are organized.
+Or just asking yourself where should the line/method/module be placed?
+This post will provide you with a clear understanding of the architecture of automation test.

 ## Layered architecture
-Layered architecture is well known pattern that is applied for many enterprise software solutions.
-The components in this architecture are layered horizontally, each one has own responsibility for application's features.
+Layered architecture is a well-known pattern used in many enterprise software solutions.
+Components in this architecture are horizontally layered, with each component responsible for its own feature.
 Normally it has 3 or 4 layers:
 - Presentation layer
 - Business layer
 - Persistence layer